paulscherrerinstitute/gitutils/Readme.md

 #### Gitutils merge walk-through

-1. Once all the necessary changes/development have been commited and pushed to a forked repository.
+1. Once all the necessary changes/development have been committed and pushed to a forked repository.

 2. Navigate to the home folder of your forked repository (where the ```/.git``` folder is).
 Issue the command to merge.
 Arguments:___-t___, ___-d___, ___-p___.